johnpuaoi/biztime/README.md

 bizHours.init();

 // Check if its a working day
-// isWorkingDay() takes in a Date and returns a boolean
+// isWorkingDay() takes in a Date and returns a boolean based on the locale & holidays you set

 const today = new Date();